mrkaleArduinoLib/gbj_ds1307/README.md

 #### Description
 The method reads datetime from the RTC chip, process it and place it to the referenced external structure (datetime record).
 - The method expects 21th century, so that adds 2000 to the read two-digit year number.
-- The method read configuration register to its cache as well.
+- The method reads configuration register to its cache as well.

 #### Syntax
     uint8_t getDateTime(Datetime &dtRecord);